Vibha04p/sql-business-insights/notes/ecom_schema.md

        shipped	28,183
        delivered	20,043
        cancelled	2,044
-       Compare with Orders.status, this is more clear.
+       Compare with Orders.
+Status, this is clearer.
    No null/missing values observed.

 5. Devices